newscorpaus/dev-tools/documentation/components.md

 # Front-end Components

 ## Naming standard ##
-All components are named lowercase with dashes, eg:
+All components are named lowercase with dashes
 * header
 * story-list
 * footer-navigation

 ## Rules not to break ##
 * All components will have a root level class name matching the name of the component, eg: